Building Permits and Development Permits

 3. Depending on your project, it will be reviewed either by Town staff or by Council.

-4. If Council approval is required, a 21-day appeal period applies after the decision.
+4. A 21-day appeal period applies after the decision.

 5. Once approved, you will receive your permits and a Plan Review outlining any conditions or required inspections.